-Also, according to the provisions of Order no. 4 / 09.05.2018 of the National Bank of Romania, starting 30 June 2018, credit institutions must meet the requirements for maintaining a systemic risk capital buffer in accordance with the methodology set out in the annex to the Order (2% in the case of Marfin Bank Romania SA).
+Also, according to the provisions of Order no. 4 / 09.05.2018 of the National Bank of Romania, starting 30 June 2018, credit institutions must meet the requirements for maintaining a systemic risk capital buffer in accordance with the methodology set out in the annex to the Order (2% in the case of Vista Bank Romania SA), which was reduced to 1% as of July 2021.

-Consequently, the overall capital requirement for Total Tier 1 equity (Tier 1 ORC) is composed of the TSCR requirement for the Tier 1 equity ratio and the capital buffer requirements (capital buffer applicable in 2020 at a rate of 2.5%, or capital buffer for 2% systemic risk as of 30.06.2018).
+Consequently, the overall capital requirement for Total Tier 1 equity (Tier 1 ORC) is composed of the TSCR requirement for the Tier 1 equity ratio and the capital buffer requirements (capital buffer applicable in 2020 at a rate of 2.5%, or capital buffer for 1% systemic risk).

-The Bank registered a profit of RON 472,824 for the financial year ended on December 31, 2020, reaching an accumulated accounting loss of RON 200,959,794.
+The Bank registered a profit of RON 9,186,145 for the financial year ended on December 31, 2021, reaching an accumulated accounting loss of RON 191,741,598.
 Under these circumstances, it is imposed that the Bank perform measures for the significant improvement of its operational performance.